MelbourneDeveloper/fhir_client/README.md

 Privacy and security are paramount in healthcare, so you should choose a provider that is compliant with the [Health Insurance Portability and Accountability Act (HIPAA)](https://www.hhs.gov/hipaa/index.html) and the [General Data Protection Regulation (GDPR)](https://gdpr.eu/).
 All the major providers offer compliance so there's no need to spend time and effort implementing your own health compliance.

+## A Note on Modern Health Systems

+Health systems around the world are fragmented and aging.
+Many hospitals and doctors still use paper records.
+The systems that are digital are often old and not interoperable.
+This is changing rapidly.
+The FHIR standard is the future of health systems, and health outcomes depend on the interoperability of health records.

+If you're working on an aging system that doesn't implement FHIR, you need to consider upgrading to a system that does, or at least implementing a FHIR server that can act as a bridge between your system and other health systems.

+Governments all over the world are mandating FHIR for record keeping and moving to FHIR is a safe bet.
+This is [what they US government has to say](https://www.hhs.gov/about/news/2023/03/27/new-federal-health-strategy-sights-heathier-innovative-equitable-health-care-experience.html):

+> Health IT is integral to how health care is delivered, how health is managed, and how the health of populations and communities is tracked.
+Thanks in part to the development of common standards, such as the United States Core Data for Interoperability (USCDI) and Health Level Seven International® (HL7®) Fast Healthcare Interoperability Resources® (FHIR®), health information has become more accessible and useful.

 ## Getting Started

 Just install the `http` package and this one in the usual way.
 The library adds a bunch of extension methods to the `Client` class and that's it.
 For example, this example searches for PractitionerRole resources.
 Notice that using pattern matching with the [`switch` expression](https://www.christianfindlay.com/blog/dart-switch-expressions) is a great way to handle the two possible outcomes of the search because it supports pattern matching.